fireproofsocks/dto/README.md

 .php...
 So that would mean that the Dto class would need to be able to define its own schema.

+Problem: "type" is an array, e.g. a nullable string: `"type": ["string", "null"]`

+You pass an integer, so it's not a clean match, and you must do a TypeConverter operation.
+Which one?

+Answer: probably best would be to use the first type that is defined (string in this example)

+Problem: "type" is an array, e.g. a nullable object: `"type": ["object", "null"]`

+Hydration is passed a "null" value.

+Answer: store null as a scalar.

 ------------------------------------